TronUb/Tron/docs/index.md

 ## Welcome to tron

-Everything that you want to know about tron is given here.
+Here the information about tron is given, it is always updated if any changes are made in tronuserbot.

 ### Introduction